This January, we are focusing on stocking your pantry for healthier meals and a healthier budget.

 1 package no-oil sundried tomatoes

 We priced these in our 365 Everyday Value® line and the list came in around $50.
 We encourage you to visit our bulk department and keep an eye out for sales for even more value.

-Do you have a favorite recipe using oats that comes together easily with help from a well-stocked pantry?
+Do you have a favorite soup, stew or chili that comes together easily with help from a well-stocked pantry?
 Please share in the comments.